W1ndrunn3rr/W1ndrunn3rr/README.md

 - Frameworks : Robot Operating System

 ### Machnine Learning
+- Scikit-learn : for supervised learning algorithms
-- Tensorflow ad PyTorch - for deep learning
+- Tensorflow, PyTorch and Keras : for deep learning
-- spaCy - for natural language processing
+- spaCy : for natural language processing
-- openCV - for computer vision projects
+- openCV : for computer vision projects

 ## Learning Goals :
 I am constantly learning and looking to expand my knowledge in the following areas: